Polystyreeni/NoteOnline/README.md

 ### All POST/PUT requests respond with error code 400
 This is a bug with the CSRF token system (see project report).
 Refreshing the page will generate a new CSRF token and requests should be successful after that.

+### io.jsonwebtoken.security.WeakKeyException thrown on backend
+JWT token secret key is not long enough.
+Add more bytes to the key.
+The key must be >= 256 bytes.

 ### Can another database solution be used instead of PostgreSQL?
 Technically any SQL database that can be included in Spring Boot is usable (H2, MySQL).
 However, it is up to you to figure out how to configure the application properties to use such databases.